 Add Slow Motion effect to videos with Photos App

-In Windows 10 v1709, the Photos app has acquired the innate ability to add slow-motion effect to video files.
+In Windows 10 and Windows 11, the Photos app has acquired the innate ability to add slow-motion effects to video files.
 You do not need to install third-party programs from the web.
 Also, you can preview the changes.
 The app creates a new copy of the video file without disturbing the contents of the original video file.

-Let us cover the method to add slow-motion effect to video files in Windows 10 using Photos app.
+Let us cover the method to add slow-motion effects to video files in Windows 11/10 using the Photos app.